Mobile Suit Gundam Wing

 The series aired in Japan on the terrestrial TV Asahi network.
-It ran for 49 episodes, beginning on April 7, 1995 and ending on March 29, 1996.
+It ran for 49 episodes, beginning on April 7, 1995, and ending on March 29, 1996.
 It received multiple manga adaptations, as well as video games.
 Four original video animation (OVA) episodes were produced including a retelling of the series, Operation Meteor, and a direct sequel, Endless Waltz.
 In 2010, Sumizawa started writing the novel Frozen Teardrop, another sequel to the series.
-While the series fared modestly well in Japan, it found greater success in the United States and popularized the Gundam franchise in the West.
+While the series fared modestly well in Japan, it found greater success in the United States and single-handedly popularized the Gundam franchise in the West.
+On July 25, 2025, a new manga was announced, which connects the events of Endless Waltz and Frozen Teardrop.

 Plot

-In the distant future, Mankind has colonized space, with clusters of space colonies at each of the five Earth-Moon Lagrange points.
+In the distant future, mankind has colonized space, with clusters of space colonies at each of the five Earth-Moon Lagrange points.
 Down on the Earth, the nations have come together to form the United Earth Sphere Alliance.
 This Alliance oppresses the colonies with its vast military might.
-The colonies wishing to be free, join together in a movement headed by the pacifist Heero Yuy.
+The colonies wishing to be free, joined in a movement headed by the pacifist Heero Yuy.
 In the year After Colony 175, Yuy is shot dead by an assassin, forcing the colonies to search for other paths to peace.
 The assassination prompts five disaffected scientists from the Organization of the Zodiac, more commonly referred to as OZ, to turn rogue upon the completion of the mobile suit prototype Tallgeese.

 The story of Gundam Wing begins in the year After Colony 195, with the start of "Operation Meteor": the scientists' plan for revenge against OZ.
 The operation involves five teenage boys, who have each been chosen and trained by each of the five scientists, then sent to Earth independently in extremely advanced mobile suits (one designed by each of the scientists) known as "Gundams" (called such because they are constructed from a rare and astonishingly durable material called Gundanium alloy, which can only be created in outer space).
 Each Gundam is sent from a different colony, and the pilots are initially unaware of each other's existence.

 The series focuses primarily on the five Gundam pilots: Heero Yuy (an alias, not to be confused with the martyred pacifist), Duo Maxwell, Trowa Barton, Quatre Raberba Winner and Chang Wufei.
-Their mission is to use their Gundams to attack OZ directly, in order to rid the Alliance of its weapons and free the colonies from its oppressive rule.
-The series also focuses on Relena Peacecraft, heir to the pacifist Sanc Kingdom, who becomes an important political ally to the Gundam pilots (particularly Heero) over the course of the series.
+Their mission is to use their Gundams to attack OZ directly, to rid the Alliance of its weapons, and to free the colonies from its oppressive rule.
+The series also focuses on Relena Peacecraft, heir to the pacifist Sanc Kingdom, who becomes an important political ally to the Gundam pilots (particularly Heero) throughout the series.
+In addition to these six heroic and antiheroic characters, the series makes use of a large supporting cast of protagonists and antagonists with complex, interconnected storylines.